 It is definitely one side of Malaysia that is seldom seen.
 Often viewed as a friendly country that is welcoming to all, not many know the sacrifice required that allows its citizens to enjoy the freedom currently seen.

-If you are in Kuala Lumpur for a visit, make sure you head down to the National Monument to appreciate the tough times the country went through, in order to allow its people enjoy freedom.
+If you are in Kuala Lumpur for a visit, make sure you head down to the National Monument to appreciate the tough times the country went through, to allow its people to enjoy freedom.

 7. Petaling Street Market